SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

       thread t1 can acually merge node `H` to node `I`, then thread t2 will get a dangling pointer, it deref that pointer, bombing, segfault.

+      > The above case happens if a thread that tries to update the tree only
+      > holds the write to the target leaf node.

 2. We resolve the above two problems (especially the last one) by Latch Crabbing/Coupling